gitforteams/rebasing-workflow/README.md

 If you will not have an internet connection for your presentation, make sure the Google Font Open Sans Condensed is installed locally.
 For your convenience, it is included in the folder `assets/fonts/open-sans` and is licensed separately.

+## Branches

+- `content` - content files, and style sheets without the presentation software
+- `upstream_reveal` - the latest version of reveal.js that's being used for this presentation
+- `presentation` - combines the branches `content` and `upstream_reveal`; used for local testing
+- `gh-pages` - typically a copy of the branch `presentation`; used for deployments

 ## License

 Content (slides text, diagrams, and CSS theme for the slides):